Working on the South Side of Chicago

-Dr. Abdullah Pratt, or “D” as he is more frequently called, has always had a deep seeded dedication for mentoring, solving Healthcare Disparities, and improving underserved communities similar to his own.
+Dr. Abdullah Pratt, or “D” as he is more frequently called, is a South Side native and is passionate about community engagement.
+He is the mastermind behind MedCEEP and all of its branches.
+He has always had a deep seeded dedication for mentoring, solving healthcare disparities, and improving underserved communities.
 He has spent his life on the South Side of Chicago.
-After residency, he joined the faculty of the Department of Emergency Medicine and has continued his work as an advocate for systemic changes that improve health literacy and access to sustainable healthcare.
+After residency, he joined the faculty of the SectionDepartment of Emergency Medicine and has continued his work as an advocate for systemic changes that improve health literacy and access to sustainable healthcare.
 He serves as an incredible resource for residents seeking to do more for our surrounding communities.